opensearch-project/observability/dashboards-observability/.cypress/CYPRESS_TESTS.md

 ### Home Table

-* Check panel name validity
+* Check dashboards name validity
-* Create and open a new panel
+* Create and open a new dashboards
-* Duplicate and rename a panel
+* Duplicate and rename a dashboards
-* Search an existing panel
+* Search an existing dashboards
 * Delete panels

 ### Create Visualization

 * Create two visualizations in events explorer

-### Panel View
+### Dashboards View

-* Move to test panel
+* Move to test dashboards
-* Duplicate using panel action
+* Duplicate using dashboards action
-* Rename using panel action
+* Rename using dashboards action
 * Change date filter
 * Add existing visualizations
-* Add ppl filter to the panel
+* Add ppl filter to the dashboards
 * Drag and Drop Visualization in edit mode
 * Resize a Visualization in edit mode
 * Delete a Visualization in edit mode
 * Duplicate a Visualization
 * Replace a Visualization
-* Create a new Visualization and directly add to an existing panel
+* Create a new Visualization and directly add to an existing dashboards
 * Edit a Visualization and check the change in panels

 ### Clean Up

 * Add Samples
-* Verify sample visualization names in sample panel
+* Verify sample visualization names in sample dashboards
 * Delete All Visualization from event analytics
 * Delete all Panels